 “I guess I have grown to trust you,” I responded.

-“I am never certain that it really is you sending the message or just my conscience,” I said.
+“I am never certain that it really is you or just my conscience,” I said.

 “You already know who I am.”

 “Yes, but do I really?
 I have so many questions to ask you but am afraid to hear the truth.”